Michelle39140/RecipesMining/README.md

 **Languages**: Python

 ## Frequent Parttern Mining
-***Target***: Apply the Frequent Pattern Mining method, explore if there is any frequent pattern in the 4 text-rich columns in the data.
+***Target***: Apply the Frequent Pattern Mining method, explore if there is any frequent pattern in the four text-rich columns in the data.

 ***Packages***: Mlxtend

 ## Recipe Popularity Analysis
-***Target***: Apply regression and classification models, test if the Popularity of recipes can be forecasted with current available data.
+***Target***: Apply regression and classification models to test if the popularity of recipes can be forecasted with current available data.

 ***Packages***: Sklearn